Irreducible representations of the symmetric groups from slash homologies of p-complexes: Basis of the slash homology groups

 \begin{definition} Let $\tbx$ be a $(n-k,k)$-tableau. \begin{enumerate}[(1)]

-\item We say that $\tbx$ \emph{almost standard} if all of the following hold. \begin{itemize} \item $\tbx$ is column-standard (i.e. entries increase as we go down each column); \item $\tbx$ is second-row-standard (i.e. entries in the second row increases as we go right). \end{itemize} Denote by $\aST:=\aST_n(k)$ the set of almost standard $(n-k,k)$-tableaux.
+\item We say that $\tbx$ \emph{almost standard} if all of the following hold. \begin{itemize} \item $\tbx$ is column-strict (i.e. entries increase as we go down each column); \item $\tbx$ is second-row-strict (i.e. entries in the second row increase as we go right). \end{itemize} Denote by $\aST_n(k)$ the set of almost standard $(n-k,k)$-tableaux.